chaitanyakota1/StockTweetsAnalysis/README.md

 Processed billions of tweets and performed EDA to understand the tweeting pattern.

-Going through each set of stocks, created pairwise links across stocks by counting the number of times they are tweeted about in the same tweet and visualised the linkage strengths in a Network graph to see interesting stock tweeting patters observed for major stocks.
+Going through each set of stocks, created pairwise links across stocks by counting the number of times they are tweeted about in the same tweet and visualised the linkage strengths in a Network graph to see interesting stock tweeting patters observed for major stocks (Sample network graph is shown)